Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Flipper

-However, I likely fall into the category of those who’d lose their shirt and house doing so full time.
+However, I likely fall into the category of those who’d lose their shirt and house doing so full-time.

 This doesn’t mean that I don’t condone flipping domain names.
 It simply means I don’t flip very often.

-In fact, I sell roughly 8-10 domains a year to do a bit of vacationing, Christmas shopping and buy nice things for my wife and kids.
+I sell roughly 8-10 domains a year to do a bit of vacationing, Christmas shopping and buy nice things for my wife and kids.
 Nothing of great volume or focused efforts, just here and there sales.

 The Domain Developer